PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### When is version 1.7.0.0 going to be released?

-<b>UPDATE: PrestaShop 1.7.0.0 was released on Monday 7th of November 2016.</b>
+<b>PrestaShop 1.7.0.0 was released on Monday 7th of November 2016.
+Since then, further updates have been released.
+[Download the latest version now](https://www.prestashop.com/en/download)!</b>

-There is currently no set date for the stable release yet, other than “when it’s ready”.

-The current alpha/Beta/RC phases are important milestones with intensive testing and debugging by the PrestaShop developers.<br/>
-While all hands are on deck, we couldn't do it without the help of the whole community: we need YOU to test this new version of PrestaShop.<br/>
-Change the settings, browse the default theme, check if the modules that you created still work as-is (or with tiny design adaptations), etc. And most importantly, let us know about your findings!<br/>
-[Update your module's code if needs be](http://build.prestashop.com/news/module-development-changes-in-17/), and check out the [developer & designer documentation](http://developers.prestashop.com/) (still in Beta too - [let us know if something is amiss](https://github.com/PrestaShop/docs/issues)!)

 ### What will be in PS 1.7?

-Version 1.7.0.0 is the next major release of PrestaShop, following version 1.6.1.0.
-This major version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
+Version 1.7.0.0 is the new major release of PrestaShop, following version 1.6.1.0.
+This version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
 It consists of four main projects:

  * A better way to create and maintain a theme:
    * A new default theme (classy and efficient).
    * A starter theme to help designers create a kick-ass theme in half the time it took with PrestaShop 1.6.
- * Improved key user journeys in the back office:
+ * An improvement of key user journeys in the back office:
    * A new onboarding for beginners.
    * A simplified product-creation workflow.
-   * Easily find installed and non-installed modules.
+   * An easier way to find installed and non-installed modules.
  * An improved administration interface menu structure, focused on getting the most common tasks done faster.
- * A new architecture, based on the Symfony2 framework.
+ * A new technical architecture, based on the Symfony2 framework.

-### Should merchants wait for PrestaShop 1.7.0.0 to create their stores, or create it now with version 1.6?
+### Is PrestaShop 1.7 ready for production stores, or should v1.6 still be used for now?

+PrestaShop 1.7 is considered stable, and hundreds of online stores have already been created with v1.7.0.0 and its updates.
+This is the recommended choice for new stores.<br/>
+The community has already ported [many modules to 1.7](http://addons.prestashop.com/fr/2-modules-prestashop), and [brand new 1.7 themes](http://addons.prestashop.com/fr/3-themes-prestashop) are being submitted every week.

-Version 1.6 is currently your only stable choice.
-It will be maintained and supported for several months once the stable version of PrestaShop 1.7 is released, so that should give you enough time to work your way from version 1.6 to version 1.7 -- once you think you are ready to upgrade.
+Version 1.6 remains available for existing merchants.
+It will be maintained by PrestaShop until October 2018, so that should give you enough time to work your way from version 1.6 to version 1.7 -- once you think you are ready to upgrade.

-### Will it be easy to upgrade from previous versions of PrestaShop to v1.7?
+### Is it be easy to upgrade from previous versions of PrestaShop to v1.7?

 In short: **no**, it won't.
 You _can_ upgrade, but be prepared to have to adapt or replace many of your addons (theme, modules).

 Now for the longer answer.
-PrestaShop 1.7.0.0 is a major version not only because it packs a lot of sweet changes, but it is also major in the [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/) sense of the term: it breaks some of the backward compatibility.
-If it didn’t, we probably would have called it 1.6.2.0.
+PrestaShop 1.7 is a major version not only because it packs a lot of sweet changes, but it is also major in the [SemVer](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/) sense of the term: it breaks some of the backward compatibility.
+If it didn’t, we probably would have called it 1.6.2.0 :)

 For starters, 1.6 themes will not work on 1.7.
 That’s a definite.
-We rewrote the way themes are made, and theme designers will be delighted to find in the new Starter Theme a solid foundation for their own themes.
-With this foundation, new themes can be created in half the time it took you to create a 1.6 theme.
+We rewrote the way themes are made, and [theme designers will be delighted to find in the new Starter Theme a solid foundation for their own themes](https://www.prestashop.com/blog/en/prestashop-1-7-helps-theme-designers-create-easier/).
+With this foundation, new themes can be created in half the time it took to create a 1.6 theme.

 Now, about modules.
 All well-written 1.6 modules should work with little to no changes in 1.7, except: